 - Funding of projects in communities that are located within ten miles of a landfill facility operated by Enovert Management Limited or within ten miles of a waste facility managed by the company.
 Many of these communities are disadvantaged compared to the national average and the Trust seeks to prioritise projects that improve community amenities in such areas.

 - Funding of projects that help deliver biodiversity conservation for UK species, but which also engage with the local community where possible.

 - Funding of projects that will deliver enhanced recreational facilities which are accessible for the whole community.

 The Trustees seek to support projects that have as big an impact on the community as possible.
 Projects must be able to demonstrate strong community use.

 The focus of the Trust's activity to date has been in the vicinity of Enovert's landfill sites in St Helens, Dudley, South Gloucestershire/Bristol, Walsall, Colchester, Southend-on-Sea (Barling) and Sevenoaks.
-Wrexham and Swansea were previously areas covered by the Trust, but the Landfill Communities Fund is closing in Wales from 1 April 2018 following devolution of a landfill tax and will be replaced with a new Wales-wide scheme (to be announced), so the Trust is no longer able to support projects within Wales..
+Wrexham and Swansea were previously areas covered by the Trust, but the Landfill Communities Fund closed in Wales on 1 April 2018 following the devolution of landfill tax and has been replaced with a new Wales-wide scheme (see www.wcva.org.uk/funding/landfill-disposals-tax-communities-scheme), so the Trust is no longer able to support projects within Wales.